|Title:||Seasonal Water Conservation Consultant|

 - A valid driver’s license and the ability to meet TMWA Department of Motor Vehicle report criteria.

-- Water Conservation Consultants will be required to work flexible hours that may include early morning (as early as 4:30 a.m.) and evening hours as well as weekends and holidays.
-The successful candidates must be available to begin work April 17, 2017 and work until October 2017.
+- Water Conservation Consultants will be required to work flexible hours that may include starting as early as 5:00 a.m. and working as late as 8:30 p.m., including weekends and holidays.
+The successful candidates should be available to begin work April 22 and work until October.
 The conclusion of this temporary position may be shortened or extended based on weather and business needs.

 KNOWLEDGE, SKILLS, AND ABILITIES: